 This is what I think of when I think of San Francisco (other than the Golden Gate Bridge of course).
 This street is so quirky and unique that it’s an absolute must-see!

-I would NOT recommend driving down this street, the line just to enter the street is simply absurd.
-You can walk down it and get far better pictures anyways!
+I would NOT recommend driving down this street, the line just to enter the street is simply absurd (and I think they are now charging a toll?!).
+Plus, walking down it will get you far better pictures!

 Also, I hate when people would just say “Lombard Street,” because this street is over 2 miles long!
 You can find the picturesque street between Hyde St and Leavenworth St.